S-100 : A QUICK GUIDE

 After decades of using S-57 data for navigation, a new generation of digital products and services promises to empower hydrographic, maritime and GIS communities with data that pushes traditional hydrography boundaries.

 The S-100 is a new standard for exchanging digital hydrographic data, offering hydrographic and maritime communities a range of new digital products and services.
-The S-100 will play a critical role in the digitalisation of the hydrographic data world, functioning as a platform on which a range of new products and applications can be built for various maritime end-user needs.

 Table of Contents